lrochette/csdp_applications/README.md

 a global repo for all app deployments

 # dev
-in the in-cluster k8s cluster
+in the in-cluster k8s cluster in dev namespace

-# staging
+# production
-the lr2 cluster
+in the in-cluster k8s cluster in prod namespace